antoinearnoud/book-fortran/chapter4.md

   end do
 end program
 ```

 In the above code, the loop that computes something at each iteration, independently of previous iterations.
-This is the perfect environment to use openmp.
+This is the perfect environment to use parallilization with OpenMP.
 OpenMP will execute the computation of different iterations on different cores at the same time.
-Without OpenMP each iteration would have to been done before the next one starts.
-Instead of using this
+Without OpenMP each iteration would have to be finished before the next one starts, i.e. it will all be computed sequenially.
+To compute using OpenMP, you can write:
-You can use

 ```
 program myprogram
   !$ use omp_lib